Skip to main content

 Written by Elise Petrovic

-With the Batch feature, you can change the background of multiple images at once.
-It's a convenient way to make your images look part of the same photoshoot.
+Use the Batch feature to set the background on multiple images at once.
+It's a quick way to make a collection of photos look like they were part of the same photoshoot.

 You can: